-This urgent yet complex issue must be approached thoughtfully & strategically in order to improve peoples’ safety & well-being, because if U.S. oil production were to cease tomorrow, the country would likely suffer an economic collapse similar to that of Venezuela’s.
+This urgent yet complex issue must be approached thoughtfully and strategically, because if U.S. oil production were to cease tomorrow, the country would likely suffer an economic collapse similar to that of Venezuela’s.
 Frankly, too many families’ (and Tribes’) have their safety being propped up by oil profits.
 So, a strategic plan to get from “here” to “there” is vital.
 Human rights are tied into this issue: if the U.S. is not producing domestically yet we continue to consume petroleum products at the rate we do now, we will continue funding Islamic states via purchasing every gallon of oil from OPEC.

 The Four-Part Plan